Ready, Set, READ!

 Early Fluent Readers

-- Ask questions as you read with your first grader to check for and encourage comprehension.
+- Ask questions as you read with your first grader to check for and encourage comprehension and retelling.
 Discuss who, what, where, when, why and how questions.
-"Why did Johnny cry?"
-"How would you feel if that happened to you?" or "What do you think will happen next?"
+Ask questions about characters, pot, key components or places.

-- Rewrite a story with your child, using different endings that he likes.
-Let him illustrate the story.
-Changing a story helps spark imagination and creativity and also encourages writing skills.
+- Write a classic story but create different alternative endings.
+Add detail and illustrate the story.
+Changing a story helps sparks imagination, creativity and writing skills.

 Fluent Easy Readers

-- Let your child pick out books to read, even if they are not classics.
-Indulge her taste for books about princesses or even favorite characters such as SpongeBob or Barbie.
+- Have your child select his/her books to read, any genre as long as its developmentally appropriate.
+This will encourage your child to become independent, as well as find a topic of reading that interests him/her.
+Indulge her taste for books about princesses or even favorite characters such as Star Wars or Elephant and Piggie.
 Children who like to read will continue to improve their skills and will broaden their reading tastes.